react-native-community/discussions-and-proposals/proposals/0777-remove-legacy-element-inspector-features.md

 - Replacement tooling (today): native network inspectors (e.g. Charles Proxy), Network panel (web), console logs.
 - Replacement tooling (future): Fully functional Network panel in Chrome DevTools (**available in Expo today**).

+### Legacy features to keep (input wanted)

+We believe that the below tabs within the Element Inspector are a combination of more useful, relevant, and popular than the "Perf" or "Network" panels.

+- Element Inspector > Inspect
+- Element Inspector > Touchables

+There is some replacement tooling for these features, e.g. element highlighting from React DevTools, and native view inspection in Xcode/Android Studio.

 ## Adoption strategy